anacanm/commitCron/README.md

 contributionCron is my solution to having the GitHub public profile contributions be monitored by recruiters (it's rather panoptic).

-contributionCron is a script designed to be set up as a daily scheduled task, which makes commits to a specified repository if a minimum number of commits has been made that day.
+contributionCron is a script designed to be set up as a daily scheduled task, which makes contributions to a specified repository if a minimum number of contributions has not been met that day.

 ## Setup